Le Freak chords by Chic

 There’s not much to say about Le Freak‘s chords after going through them with the lyrics above!

-It’s just a II – V, the best progression to dance to, so I guess all you have to do is get good at recognizing this movement by experiencing it in other songs like Good Times and I Wish.
+It’s just the II – V, the best progression to dance to, so I guess all you have to do is get good at recognizing this movement by experiencing it in other songs like Good Times and I Wish.

 Clearly, the chord progression of a song is dependent on lyrics, tempo, and style!